 Dumbstruck and wondering what the heck invalid meant, I blurted, “Yes sir, she’s in a wheelchair.”

-Suddenly, as if I’d punched him in the nose he spun around, tucked his tail between his legs and practically ran into the classroom and slammed the door behind him before I could explain.
+Suddenly, as if I’d punched him in the nose he spun around before I could explain, tucked his tail between his legs and practically ran into the classroom and slammed the door behind him!